Genres

 Wonderful Thought-Provoking Story

 This is a great first book for those looking to bridge the gap at upper level N2.
 The story is very well written and it challenges you to comprehend what you are reading.
 There is a lot of vocabulary in the beginning 30 pages or so that I recommend you make flash cards for, as they show up throughout the story.
-Overall, I enjoyed the twists and learning how each character develops and interacted with one another, and would encourage this for anyone looking for a more philosophical and thought pr
+Overall, I enjoyed the twists and learning how each character develops and interacted with one another, and would encourage this for anyone looking for a more philosophical and thought provoking story.
+Great overall!

 I liked the book but one thing I didn't expect was how much the difficulty of the vocabulary fluctuated when comparing the different sections.
 Especially in the latter half of the book I found that there were whole paragraphs that were packed with words that I had never seen before (and also with comparatively low frequency), while at other sections in the book I basically flew through the pages.
 That might just be a personal blind spot tho... :|